Welcome to my Prenatal Workout Guide.

 If you like hard workout classes, I recommend getting a watch with a built in heart rate monitor for safety’s sake.
 I like the ones that measure through the wrist.

-Personally, when I got around 160/165 bpm with my first pregnancy, I couldn’t push past that point of exhaustion.
+Personally, when I got around 160/165 bpm with my first pregnancy, I couldn’t push past that point of exhaustion or intensity.
 I generally tried to max out at 160 bpm in spin class which was the most intense exercise I did.
 I still felt totally spent at that rate but it was much lower than the 178 I used to get taking class at Barry’s.

 Above was a combination of personal experience and expert advice but in the end, you have to go with your gut.
 If you are used to pushing yourself, then push yourself just be aware of when you need to tap out.

 To find your maximum heart rate, an easy equation is 220 minus your age.